-(CNN) – On a rainy afternoon this spring when President Barack Obama gave the commencement speech at Morehouse College in Atlanta, he called valedictorian Betsegaw Tadele the “skinny guy with a funny name” – a nickname Obama has often called himself.
+(CNN) – On a rainy afternoon this spring when President Barack Obama gave the commencement speech at Morehouse College in Atlanta, he called valedictorian Betsegaw Tadele the “skinny guy with a funny name” – a moniker Obama has often used in reference to himself.

 So, who is that other “skinny guy?”

 Tadele’s journey to share the stage with the President of the United States began in Addis Ababa, Ethiopia.
 The youngest of Tadele Alemu and Almaz Ayalew’s two children. the Morehouse scholar’s first name, Betsegaw, means “by God’s grace” in Amharic, his native language.